 Recently, I was asked a question, on the “recognition” of a foreign degree education program, administered through a private educational institution (PEI).
 It really surprised me that this problem exist in Singapore that people are spending their hard-earned money on a foreign degree program that may NOT be recognised.

 1) Private Educational Institutes (PEI)

 This problem has many layers, and we will peel them layer by layer.
 The first layer, is probably the easiest to peel and answer – The PEI itself.
-This is the easiest, simply because all you have to do is to check if the PEI is registered with the Committee for Private Education (CPE).
+This is the easiest layer to check, simply because all you have to do is to check if the PEI is registered with the Committee for Private Education (CPE).
 There is so MUCH information on this, it is not even funny.
 All you need is to “google” them and I strongly encourage you to do so.

-Basically if the PEI registered, you can have “some” assurance, that they will NOT be offering some “paper-mill degree”.
+Basically if the PEI is registered, you can have “SOME” assurance, that they will NOT be offering some “paper-mill degree”.
 There are many other considerations, and being registered does not mean, that the PEI will NOT cheat you, but you can be sure it has met some basic standards of “governance”.

 So we will move past this point, especially since it does NOT answer the main question.

 2) Recognised versus Accredited Degrees

 2a) Accredited Degrees – refer to degrees that are recognised by the professional body of that specific profession.
 For example, if you want to be an engineer, your degree MUST be recognised the Professional Engineers Board (Singapore) for engineers.
 If you want to be a physician (in Singapore, there are strangely called doctors), your degree must be recognised by the Singapore Medical Council.
 These degrees are usually “professional” degrees that has to maintain standards.
 Other “professional”, include: Architect, Dentist, Physiotherapy, Allied Health, Accountant etc.

-So if you are planning to study a degree that requires accreditation, your quest for the answer stop her.
+So if you are planning to study a degree that requires accreditation, your quest for the answer stops her.
 Go to the relevant Singapore professional body, check with courses are accredited and then go for it.
 This is important, because Singapore professional bodies do have a list of which degrees are recognised.